 By following these essential knife sharpening tips, you’ll be well on your way to keeping your kitchen knives in optimal condition, ensuring a more enjoyable and efficient cooking experience.

 Read also: How To Sharpen A Kitchen Knife

 Lengthening The Edge Retention

 Knives require frequent sharpening to reform the edge, but the frequency of sharpening depends on how you care for the blade.
-Remember, the regular the sharpening, the shorter the life of your knife.
+Remember, the more regular the sharpening, the shorter the life of your knife.

 First, store your knife without resting it on its edge.
 If you keep your knife in a drawer with other cutlery, use a blade protector on it.
-And, finally, wash your knife before storing, and always dry before storage.
+And, finally, wash your knife before storing, and always dry it before storage.

 Sharpening a knife with a whetstone is as rewarding as the final results.
 The process is cheap and easy to do at home.
 For pleasing results, use a high-quality whetstone.

 Maintaining the sharpening angle is a crucial prerequisite to a razor-sharp edge.
 Don’t fret if you find it hard at first, as more practice makes it almost natural.
-To retain your edge for long, take good care of your knife.
+To retain your edge for a long, take good care of your knife.